 The only strike against the Glock 43 is its low 6-round magazine capacity.

-The Glock 26, which offers 10-round capacity, is the Glock we would recommend if you want to be able to carry more rounds with you.
+The Glock 26, which offers 10-round capacity, is the Glock I would recommend if you simply want more capacity.
 The Glock 26 may be a small subcompact 9mm, but it’s able to pack a lot of rounds into its small frame thanks to a double-stack magazine.

 That magazine holds 10+1, and that makes it fantastic for concealed carry, albeit with a stubby grip that some folks (especially those with larger hands) find awkward.